Antonio Sanchez (murderer): Conviction

 On March 14, 1995, Pasig Judge Harriet Demetriou concluded the 16-month Sarmenta-Gomez murder trial with the finding that Sanchez and several henchmen (only some of whom were policemen) were guilty of seven counts of rape with homicide for the rape and killing of Sarmenta and the killing of Sarmenta's friend.
 Demetriou, in her 132-page decision, described the crime as being borne out of "a plot seemingly hatched in hell".
-At the time of the his conviction, the Philippines had the death penalty, which was briefly reinstated due to public anger over crime.
+At the time of his conviction, the Philippines had the death penalty, which was briefly reinstated due to public anger over crime.
 Demetriou indicated that she would have sentenced both Sanchez and his bodyguard to deaths were it not for the fact that the murders were committed barely six months before the law went into effect on December 31, 1993.

 Sanchez was serving seven counts of reclusión perpetua (40 years for each count) for the crimes until his death.
 On January 25, 1999, the Supreme Court of the Philippines affirmed the decision of the Regional Trial Court.
 On August 29, 1999, Sanchez was sentenced to two counts of reclusion perpetua by the Supreme Court for the 1991 murders of Nelson and Rickson Peñalosa.